red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/lmm.rst

 .. py:function:: unhandled user intent -> $intent

-    Wait for the end of an user intent flow
+    Wait for the end of a user intent flow

     Example: